 We have listed some of the must-visit spots to visit on your Ring of Kerry road trip above.
 However, if you’re wondering what else there is to see and do, these are some of the top attractions we haven’t mentioned yet.

 Moll’s Gap, so-called after Moll Kissane, is a mountain pass offering amazing views of the natural surroundings.
-We also recommend stopping off in the lively town of Waterville, where you can see a statue of legend Charlie Chaplin.
+We also recommend stopping off in the lively town of Waterville, where you can see a statue of legend, Charlie Chaplin.

-Other top spots include Innisfallen Island, Ballycarbery Castle, Kate Kearney’s Cottage at the Gap of Dunloe, the Kerry Cliffs, Killarney town center, Muckross Abbey, Rossbeigh Beach, the Puffin Islands, Purple Mountain, and Bray Head.
+Other top spots include Innisfallen Island, Ballycarbery Castle, Kate Kearney’s Cottage at the Gap of Dunloe, the Kerry Cliffs, Killarney town centre, Muckross Abbey, Rossbeigh Beach, the Puffin Islands, Purple Mountain, and Bray Head.

-FAQs about the Ring of Kerry route
+Your questions answered about the Ring of Kerry route

 Where does Ring of Kerry start and end?